 EVM basics

-In this series of documents, we will dig deeper into the Main State Machine Executor component of the zkProver.
+In this document we dig deeper into the main state machine or executor component of the zkProver.
 It is one of the four main components of the zkProver, outlined here.
-These are - Executor, STARK Recursion, CIRCOM, and Rapid SNARK.
+These are - Executor, STARK recursion, CIRCOM, and Rapid SNARK.

-Since the design of the zkProver emulates that of the EVM, this document focuses on explaining the basics of Ethereum Virtual Machine (EVM).
+Since the design of the zkProver emulates that of the EVM, this document focuses on explaining the basics of EVM.

-Polygon zkEVM is an L2 network that implements a special instance of the Ethereum Virtual Machine (EVM).
+Polygon zkEVM is an L2 network that implements a special instance of the EVM.
 It emulates the EVM in that the zkProver, which is core to proving and verifying computation correctness, is also designed as a state machine or a cluster of state machines.

 The terms state machine and virtual machine are used interchangeably in this documentation.